EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 ### VCT of QESAC:

-The `vct` of the QESAC can be defined by the Signing Service, as needed, and is out of scope of this RFC.
+Since each Signing Service has its own requirements and processes and should not be used by another Signing Service, the `vct` of the QESAC can be set by each Signing Service accordingly.

 ## 4.2 Phase 2: Service Provider Access & User Authentication

 #### Overview: